 Have you ever sat down to build with your child?
 Some of these toys are just irresistible no matter your age.
 Of course the baby won’t be able to play along, but any child who doesn’t put everything in his or her mouth will want to join in!

-- Magna Tiles – our most expensive toy, but also the most enjoyed!
-(5 stars on Amazon)
+- Magna Tiles – our most expensive toy, but worth every penny!

 - Lego Ultimate Building Set – great for families with kids ages 4-12

 - Big set of Lego Wheels and everything else you need to make more vehicles!

 - Quadrilla – my parents own this amazing wooden marble run – ages 4+

 - Music Motion Marble Railway – Quadrilla with xylophone keys built into different pieces!

 - Erector Super Construction Set – popular for ages 8+